 |Getting Wild Nutrition from Modern Food|

 The following links offer valuable information about grassfarming, food and related topics:

 STOCKMAN GRASSFARMER.COM is the official website of The Stockman GrassFarmer, a monthly periodical started by Allan Nation and now edited by Joel Salatin, about the science and art of raising ruminants on pasture.
-This magazine is the "glue" that keeps the far-flung grassfarming community together.
-I'll be writing about the nutritional benefits of grassfarming in future issues. http://stockmangrassfarmer.com
+This magazine is the "glue" that keeps the far-flung grassfarming community together. http://stockmangrassfarmer.com.

 THE ABCs OF PASTURE GRAZING by Ben Bartlett, Michigan State University is an 11-page article providing information on why well-managed pastures are "Always the Best Crop for the environment, for the grazing animal, and for you."
 It is a part of the L P E S (Livestock and Poultry Environmental Stewardship) Small Farms Fact Sheet series.